bryanedds/Nu/Prime/ReadMe.md

 - So many extension primitives I couldn't hope to mention them all!

 Prime is built with clean and modular **Abstract Data Type** programming style as presented here - https://vimeo.com/128464151

-This library makes a good base for non-trivial projects like renderers, simulations, and other real thangs that absolutely *need* to be built with good program semantics and efficient execution patterns.